Hobble skirt: The post-hobble skirt era

+During the 1970s, only one designer consistently produced sheath-style skirts among his other skirt varieties and that was Pierre Cardin, who revived tight, knee- to ankle-length skirts in 1970 and continued to make them for at least half the decade.
+Fashion writers mostly ignored them, but those who did comment on them often used the word hobble to describe them.
+They did differ in one way from the sheath skirts of the 1950s in being unlined.
+Clothes in the fifties had been heavily constructed and worn with substantial undergarments.
+Fifties sheath skirts were not only lined but worn with girdles to both maintain the skirt's line and prevent the sight of jiggling flesh and unsightly dimples and crevices.
+Cardin's 1970s sheath skirts were unlined, thin of fabric, and worn only with pantyhose, and fashion writers sometimes commented on the visible panty lines on the models who wore them.
+These skirts were so out of step with public preference at the time that they were confined to Cardin's runways.

-Toward the end of the seventies, beginning in fall of 1978, some designers began reviving the narrow skirt silhouettes of decades past.
+Toward the end of the seventies, beginning in fall of 1978, more designers began reviving the narrow skirt silhouettes of decades past, usually lined.
 Initially, many of them allowed some movement via slits, though not always.
 Some were so inhibiting that the word hobble was once again used to describe them.
-When the tight silhouette of the 1950s sheath skirt was revived in the early 1980s, it was somewhat less restricting, as it was now usually produced in stretchier, often knit fabrics and could even be in mini lengths, though there's only so much movement possible in a knee-length or longer skirt that's tight all the way to the hem.
-These 1980s-style stretch sheath skirts in various lengths have been revived off and on ever since.
+When the tight silhouette of the 1950s sheath skirt was revived in the early 1980s, it was somewhat less restricting, as it was now usually produced in stretchier, often knit fabrics and could even be in mini lengths, as there is only so much movement possible in a knee-length or longer skirt that is tight all the way to the hem.
+This time, many of them were unlined, particularly those by Azzedine Alaïa, who was famous for his figure-hugging styles so tight that writers joked that there was barely any room for undergarments.
+1980s-style stretch sheath skirts in various lengths have been revived off and on ever since.